Vivid-Shuvra/chatApp/README.md

 # chatApp
-# helps you to create your wn virtual world
+ helps you to create your own virtual world